 It was especially nice to see many newcomers.
 As I mentioned in an earlier post, this was not a race or competition but rather an exercise writing.

 The biggest lesson I learned about blogging is to "just write".
 It’s the only way you will improve.
 It’s also a way to clarify and structure your thoughts.
 I intend to continue my blogging, not at the pace of 30in30 but at least once a week.

 I would like to have some long form material, where I can go into some depth on a technical topic.
 I noticed during the 30in30, my sweet spot was between 300-600 words.
 I think that works for this challenge, but I’d like to write longer.

 Grammar tools that can help

-To help improve my writing I also used a couple of grammar writing tools, they were Grammerly and Hemingway Editor.
-For most of my posts I used Grammerly and liked it, I recently started with Hemingway and it seems useful.
+To help improve my writing I also used a couple of grammar writing tools, they were Grammarly and Hemingway Editor.
+For most of my posts I used Grammarly and liked it, I recently started with Hemingway and it seems useful.
 I hope it shows in the content I’ve written.

 I also enjoyed reading posts that were not tech related.
 That gave the me a chance to get to know the blogger beyond their regular work.
 Always insightful when looking behind the curtain.

 This was a challenge, full day of work then coming up with ideas to write about in the evening.
 One thing I tried not to do was buffer a bunch of posts, I wrote everyday and enjoyed it.

 Next year I want to have a series of posts that build towards something.
 Instead of posts that seemed like they were all over the place.
 But that can wait for next November.